pingptrn/dsi321_2025/README.md

    - A horizontal bar chart ranks provinces based on their highest recorded PM2.5 levels.
 Each bar represents a province with color intensity corresponding to pollution severity.

 <ins>Insight:</ins>
-   - Yasothon, Kanchanaburi, and Rayong are among the top provinces with the highest PM2.5 values, indicating potential pollution hotspots.
+   - Samut Prakan, Bangkok, and Saraburi are among the top provinces with the highest PM2.5 values, indicating potential pollution hotspots.

 📍 ***Visualization 3: PM2.5 Distribution (Boxplot)***